dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ## ieee_single

-The ieee_single type is provided for use in transmitting binary values from the microcontroller to or from an external computer that implements IEEE floating point.  ieee_single and real variables are assignment compatible, and an assignment will convert between the two formats.
+The ieee_single type is provided for use in transmitting binary values from the microcontroller to or from an external computer that implements IEEE floating point.  ieee_single and real variables are assignment compatible and an assignment will convert between the two formats.
 Normally all calculations should be carried out with real variables and then the result assigned to an ieee_single variable for transmission in binary format to the external computer.

 The following code fragment shows how to use an overlay variable to access the individual binary bytes of an ieee_single variable: